 It shouldn't be THAT hard to find a ship...right?

-But even more so than all I've just said, the two really important factors of the game (besides finding the Gaze) are speed and how many tiles you click on in the level; you only have twenty seconds to find the Gaze and if you don't, it's game over (unless you're using the Timed Mode, which is actually better for going after a trophy score).
+With the scoring system in mind, the two important factors of the game are speed and how many tiles you click on in the level.
 Don't click on tiles as quickly as you possibly can or you might not click on the one you meant to, but try to go as quickly as is comfortable for you.
-You can't really help with how many tiles you click on to find the Gaze but my average would be about ten, so you can usually tell that you didn't do too well if you won with about eighteen clicks.
+You can't really help with how many tiles you click on to find the Gaze, but my average would be about ten, so you can usually tell that you didn't do too well if you won with about eighteen clicks.

-When you finish up a game of Eye of the Storm your score will be given a rating; like if you get only a few points the rating will be "Meagre".
+When you finish up a game of Eye of the Storm your score will be given a rating.
 Here's a list of the rankings you can get and how you can get them:

 - Meagre: Score 800 points or less.

 - Good: Score between 801 and 1,600 points.

 - Great: Score between 1,601 and 3,200 points.